softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

 #  Base Class:

- The base class from which all of Pepper's Responses inherit, has some handy helper functions to set Context and Style to the response.
+ The base class from which all of Pepper's Responses inherit, has some handy helper methods to set Context and Style to the response.
 This design enables using these methods on (nearly**) any response of your choice.

 ## Setting Context:
  To set context with a response, use the setContext function which is available to any response type.
 The 'setContext' function requires 3 values to be valid, 'name', 'parameters'.